jcmcnch/MGPrimerEval/README.md

 *NB: By default, the pipeline keeps all intermediate files except for the fastp processed raw reads, but you can change this behaviour by putting `temp()` around any output files you wish to discard.
 That being said, the processed data files should be considerably smaller than your raw data.
 I also have a cleanup script in the repository you can use to compress and remove some unnecessary intermediates if you're running out of space (`scripts/compress-cleanup-MGPrimerEval.sh`).*

-If you run just the *compute* workflow:
+If you run just the *compute* workflow, you will get:
 - phyloFlash summaries of taxa present in your metagenome/-transcriptome (can be useful to make sure your sample is what you think it is)
 - QC'd SSU rRNA fragments
 - Sorted SSU rRNA fragments (into categories noted above)